ClaudioMeinberg/frontend-styleguide/README.md

 # Modularity

 	- One module per domain with business logic, base components and any reusable logic
-	- One top-level module to group all the other modules,
+	- One top-level module to group all the other modules, plus controllers and views.

-# Startup Logic

-# Angular $ Wrapper Services

-# Testing

-# Comments

-# Constants